FlyingFathead/whisper-transcriber-telegram-bot/README.md

 # whisper-transcriber-telegram-bot

 A local Whisper AI transcriber bot for Telegram, utilizing a local GPU or CPU for processing.
 No Whisper API access required -- just utilize your locally available hardware.
+The bot uses `GPUtil` to automatically select an available CUDA GPU, or reverts to CPU-only if none is found.

 **Runs on the latest Whisper v3 `turbo` model (released Sept 30, 2024) by default.** Models can be selected both from `config.ini` and via user command: `/model`.